mjanez/ckanext-scheming/README.md

 ```

 ## Schema Types
 With this plugin, you can customize the group, organization, and dataset entities in CKAN.
 Adding and enabling a schema will modify the forms used to update and create each entity, indicated by the respective `type` property at the root level.
 Such as `group_type`, `organization_type`, and `dataset_type`.
-Non-default types are supported properly as is indicated throughout the examples.
+Non-default types are supported properly in **CKAN 2.8+ only** as is indicated throughout the examples.

+**Creating custom group or organization types is only supported in CKAN 2.8, instructions for that are below**

 ## Example Schemas